 Diabetic patients can find a lot of carbohydrate alternatives for healthy eating.
 So, you can definitely avoid things with flour and highly processed carbs.
 Actually, if you avoid refined sugars and carbohydrates that are in the market today you will have very few reasons from natural sources to spike your blood sugar.
 Fruits for example will have much less effect on your blood sugars.

 Carbohydrate goal and diabetic diet for older/elderly diabetic patients (How many carbs should a diabetic patient eat later in life)

-Yet, the majority of the time most diabetics fall into the previous category who needs tight control.
+Yet, the majority of the time most diabetics fall into the previous category and need tight control.
 I hope it is now clear how many carbs should a diabetic patient eat.
 I hope this article was helpful.
-For individualized goals and treatment regimens please do not hesitate to contact our office at 561-462-5053.

-Please feel free to contact us directly for any questions or concerns.
+Please feel free to contact us directly with any questions or concerns.